shedwyn/bias-tracker/Proposal_formal.md

         * Where does SQL get used?
         I know in the query developer for MS Access you can run filters so maybe it is more efficient to do some of the data limitation/mining with SQL as opposed to Python?
-#### Django
-    * Assist JS with some of the execution of the graphs and charts
-    * will be web interface to SQL and probably eliminate need to write all the SQL for database creation listed above in SQL section

 #### Python
     * to be used to calculate the statistics and transform the raw data into the proper out-put.
     * create the classes that will work with Django to dip into the db and retrieve the data